Skip to content

 level: "semi"

-# The `model` field accepts either a string tier alias (backward-compatible)
+# The `model` field is a capability reference: either a structured dict

 agents: